makerlala/faceful/README.md

 # faceful
 A Photo Gallery with Face Recognition

+## Warning: this is an alpha release.
+Please check for the latest release on our github page.

 ## Get started

 This gallery has two main components, (i) a web server based on Python Flask and (ii) an AI image processing server running on Tensorflow.